 open/close all folders

 The BooksThere is a certain something in P. G. Wodehouse's precise articulation of lunacy that brings the reader moments of great jollity.
+Or, in other words, Hilarity Ensues at least once on every page.

 My Man Jeeves